Tayphong043/teamcity-documentation/topics/what-s-new-in-teamcity-tc.md

 ## AWS Integration Enhancements
 {instance="tc"}

 [Amazon EC2 cloud profiles](setting-up-teamcity-for-amazon-ec2.md) will no longer use access keys or the default credentials provider chain, shifting to authentication through [TeamCity AWS connections](configuring-connections.md#AmazonWebServices).
-This change consolidates all authentication settings into a single connection that can be shared across multiple features (cloud profiles, [S3 artifact storages](storing-build-artifacts-in-amazon-s3.md), [](aws-credentials.md) build features, and so on).
+This change consolidates all authentication settings into a single connection that can be shared across multiple features (cloud profiles, [S3 artifact storages](storing-build-artifacts-in-amazon-s3.md), [](aws-credentials.md) build feature, and so on).

 Existing connections will retain legacy authentication but recommend migrating to connection-based access.
 New EC2 cloud profiles will support only the new authentication method.